HP319193/prisme.ai/docs/docs/en/examples/form-genai.md

 ## Prerequisites

 - Active account on Prisme.ai.
-- Access to OpenAI, and Slack applications (optional)
+- Access to OpenAI or OpenAI Azure, and Slack applications (optional)

 ## Step 1: Setting Up Your Workspace on Prisme.ai